LillianWong/foam/tutorial/phonecat/2-model.md

       key.
 - `imageUrl` has `view` specified as `ImageView`, so that when we render it in a view, an `ImageView` will be created for it.
-- `images` is defined as a `StringArrayProperty`, which handles array-valued properties better than the default generic property.
+- `images` is defined as a `StringArray`, which handles array-valued properties better than the default generic property.

 If this class doesn't seem to do much, that's because it doesn't.
 This is purely